gbxyz/lgr_server/README.md

 # LGR Server

-LGR Server provides a high-performance API to validate domain name labels against the [Label Generation Rulesets (LGRs)](https://www.rfc-editor.org/rfc/rfc8228.html).
+LGR Server provides a simple API to validate domain name labels against the [Label Generation Rulesets (LGRs)](https://www.rfc-editor.org/rfc/rfc8228.html).

 Using this API, a domain name registry or registrar can: